Bad (album): Release and commercial reception

 The anticipation for Bad was extremely high, with journalists from Slant Magazine and Miami Herald asserting it as the most anticipated album in history.
 Michael Goldberg and David Handelman had predicted that "If Bad sells 'only' 10 million copies, that will be more than virtually any other record but could be viewed as a failure for Michael Jackson".
 Released on August 31, 1987, a brief second wave of 'Michaelmania' took place as fans around the US rushed to purchase Bad.
-A manager at a US record store compared the intense demand for Bad to the demand that Bruce Springsteen's Live 1975–85 experienced the previous year and the Beatles' debut album Please Please Me experienced in July 1987 (released in the US for the first time).
+A manager at a US record store compared the intense demand for Bad to the demand that Bruce Springsteen's Live 1975–85 experienced the previous year and The Beatles' debut album Please Please Me experienced in July 1987 (released in the US for the first time).
 In the US, Bad debuted at number one on the Billboard Top Pop Albums chart and remained there for six consecutive weeks, selling over 2.25 million copies in its first week, which made it the fastest-selling album in US history at the time.
+In June 1988, nine months after its release, it was certified 6× Platinum, equalling the US sales of Off the Wall and making Jackson the first artist to have three consecutive albums sell more than six million copies each in the US.
+In 2021, the album was certified 11× Platinum by the Recording Industry Association of America (RIAA), making it Jackson's second-most successful album in the US.

-Sales slowed down and by January 1989 (a year and 5 months after its release) its sales were at 6 million copies, equalling the US sales of Off the Wall.
-Despite Bad generating five number-one singles in the US, many in the American media labelled the album a disappointment due to it largely falling short of the sales that Thriller achieved in the country, which sold 12 million copies by December 1983 (a little over a year after its release) according to Billboard.
-In 2021, it was certified 11× Platinum by the Recording Industry Association of America (RIAA), making it Jackson's second-most successful album in the US.
+Despite Bad generating five number-one singles in the US, many in the American media labelled it a disappointment due to it largely falling short of the sales that Thriller achieved in the country, which sold 12 million copies by December 1983 (a little over a year after its release) according to Billboard.
+The underperformance in sales for Bad in the US was widely attributed to Jackson's controversial new image.

-Jackson suffered a hefty decline in popularity in the US, caused by his controversial new image.
 In some of Washington's neighborhoods where Bad posters hung on utility poles, the pictures were mutilated with spray paint and knives.
 Na'im Akbar, an African American psychologist, condemned Jackson: "As far as I'm concerned, Michael Jackson engaged in a form of self-mutilation that was a rejection of his cultural self".
 In a 1988 Rolling Stone readers poll of 23,000 readers, Jackson was voted the worst male singer, worst male rock artist, worst dressed, worst album (Bad), worst single ("Bad"), worst video ("Bad"), worst album cover (Bad), worst hype of the year and most unwelcome comeback.
 Editor David Wild remarked that the backlash to Jackson in the US was more to do with his "quirky personality" than his music.
 In 1989, Jackson's manager, Frank DiLeo, said that he and Jackson were happy with the results of Bad.
 In DiLeo's view, "Americans like to build 'em up and tear 'em down", further saying "I'm sure that affected us.
 But we did the best we could."